mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 ### Exercise 4: Process data in parallel

+Implement `TestExerciseParallel` to process the input files in `name/s3/~any/9ps3/gutenberg/` in parallel:
+  - [ ] Make a proc that takes as argument a pathname for an input file, counts the occurrences of the world `the`, and returns it through `proc.Status`.
+Make a new directory in `cmd/user` for the proc.
+Your code from Exercise 2 may be helpful.
+  - [ ] Modify the test function to spawn a proc for each input file, wait until they exited, and add up the number of `the`'s.
+    You can create a Go routine for each spawn.

 ### Exercise 5: Set up a RPC server.

 In this exercise, you will familiarize with SigmaOS RPC, specifically